HenrikMoe/Service-Infrastructure/README.md

 Jinsei API - API transformer listing with publically and privately avialble trainig data displayed with perofmrance analytics -
 Specs doc for designer: https://docs.google.com/document/d/1-msOp2yvxAZJnFdpXi0jH3BZSJShm_2GWBC9O5tE4vY/edit

+Enterprise pack - rust declaration of users and iam permissions with key generating functions for access to routes within jinsei api,

+jinsei api subpack for okaying enterprise iams

 ACTUS and Edgar report taxonomies will be available for request over hosted JINSEI API with a key of course

 # Hardware